openshift/osd-example-operator/README.md

 This respository is an example of a test harness.
 Test harnesses are standalone test repositories executed by osde2e framework in prow jobs.
-This example uses the Reference Addon as an example and demonstrates basic test assertions.
+This harness uses the Reference Addon as an example and demonstrates basic test assertions.
 It does the following:

 * Contains source for example test-harness image published in: quay.io/rmundhe_oc/osde2e-example-test-harness